TelloEngineer/AppCitaCucei/README.md

 for a project on school.

 ## Quick Start
-you need node.js
-first you need to install every dependency: npm install after that command, you can start the app: npm start
+you need node.js, first you install every dependency with the command: npm install. after that command, you can start the app: npm start